SMRT will win back the public’s trust, says new CEO Neo Kian Hong

 SMRT has been at the heart of several high-profile incidents in recent times, including a train collision at Joo Koon MRT station last November and a flooded MRT tunnel in October.

 Mr Neo described reliability of services as a “basic requirement” that the transport operator will need to provide under his leadership.
-“As a trains company, we will be focused on delivering safe and reliable train services,” said Mr Neo.
+“As a trains company, we will be focused on delivering safe and reliable train services,” he said.

-In order to better serve in his new role, Mr Neo revealed that he has opted against purchasing a new car and instead take public transport and taxis.
+Mr Neo also told reporters that he has given up his car and will rely on public transport.

-“I sold my car earlier on but I didn’t want to buy a new car because it is more useful for me to take the MRT to understand the issues and take our company’s assets like our taxis and buses and so on because I can do work at the same time even as I am travelling,” he explained.
+“I sold my car earlier on but I didn’t want to buy a new car, because it is more useful for me to take the MRT to understand the issues and take our company’s assets like our taxis and buses,” he explained.

-He also revealed that his family shifted to a new home because of his new role.
+He also revealed that his family moved to a new home because of his new role.

 “It’s because of this job.
-I moved near Shunfu to be exact, just to make sure I can take the trains to work and that its easier for me and that my family can support me in doing this,” he added.
+I moved near Shunfu just to make sure I can take the trains to work and it's easier for me and my family can support me in doing this,” he added.

 Mr Neo replaced former CEO Desmond Kuek, who spent five-and-a-half years heading the transport company.